 From the 1950s, Beck & Pollitzer evolved into a global presence.
 Perhaps inspired by its transportation of the Sno-Cat (the vehicle used in the 1957-8 Antarctic expedition), the company explored new shores, opening offices across Europe and Asia.

 The company’s approach to projects also became more adventurous.
 With the remaining Pollitzer family selling its shares to the Transport Development Group (TDG) in 1961, it was possible for the company to take on increasingly larger engineering projects.
 Throughout the 60s and 70s, these projects were notably within the Automotive sector, as it was experiencing a significant boom in the UK.

 In 1994, Beck & Pollitzer returned to independent ownership, therefore ensuring its development as Europe’s most innovative and customer-dedicated contractor.

 2000 – today

 At the turn of the century, Beck & Pollitzer partnered with Graphite Capital.
 This collaboration allowed the company to enjoy a global structure and stability, so it could respond faster and smarter to the needs of clients.

 Since the early 2000s, other companies joined what is now the Beck & Pollitzer Group.
 The most recent of these is Clarkson Industrial (USA) and montagen plus (Germany), therefore expanding the company’s reach and resources.

-Today, with 1000+ employees worldwide and 32 offices spread across the UK, Europe, Asia and America, Beck & Pollitzer has deep roots in many communities.
+Today, with 1000+ employees worldwide and over 30 offices spread across the UK, Europe, Asia and America, Beck & Pollitzer has deep roots in many communities.
 This means our people can tailor local knowledge and skills with the capabilities of a global firm.